ComposableFi/composable/docs/docs/nix/troubleshooting.md

 You are probably referencing a package that we do not support, or you are trying to run a package that is not supported by the system that you are currently using.

 Use `nix flake show` in order to see an exhaustive list of all packages we provide.
-In this tree, you can see which packages are available for which systems.
+In this tree, you can see which packages are available for each systems.